The Good, the Bad, and the Ugly

 It started out great.

-We booked a shoot on a one million dollar plus home on the really nice side of town.
+We booked a residential real estate photo shoot on a one-million-dollar plus home on the really nice side of the Oklahoma City Metro.

 Interiors, exteriors, aerial photos, and twilights; the whole package.